piotr25691/DDR-A/README.md

    the gameplay, GuideLines, ShockArrows (Mines) Increments combo, etc.
 8) ⚠️ If you are going to use D3D, you might get a Crash Issue, sometimes the theme forces to crash when your are using the Textures Resolution in 2048.
        If this happens, go to "Stepmania options/"Graphics/Sound Options"/Textures Resolution." turn the Textures Resolution in 1024.
 If you use openGL, don't do this step.⚠️
+9)  You have to call your groups like this to have the ArcadeGroup in ScreenSelectMusic:

+• DDR 1st

+• DDR 2ndMIX

+• DDR 3rdMIX

+• DDR 4thMIX

+• DDR 5thMIX

+• DDRMAX

+• DDRMAX2

+• DDR EXTREME

+• DDR SuperNOVA

+• DDR SuperNOVA 2

+• DDR X

+• DDR X2

+• DDR X3 VS 2ndMIX

+• DDR 2013

+• DDR 2014

+• DDR A

+• DDR A20

+• DDR A20 PLUS

 # ESPAÑOL